2.3 Origin Template Files (OTW(U), OTP(U), OTM(U))

 - A small dialog opens:

-- If you check the Delete file instead box, then click OK, the template is both removed from the Template Library and deleted.
+- If you simply click OK, the template is removed from the Template Library and the template files stored in your UFF will also be deleted.
 If the custom template was previously associated with a graphing toolbar button, the system template will be restored as the default template for that graphing toolbar button.